 Ralph Waldo Emerson once said, “It’s not the destination, it’s the journey.”
 It might be bold to disagree with one of the greatest writers in history, but the Havasupai hike is about both the destination and the journey.
 Hiking from the rim of the Grand Canyon deep into its base is a challenging adventure with great rewards.
 The journey takes you through a stunning landscape shaped by natural erosion.
 You see fascinating geology, colorful rock formations and interesting plant life.
 You’ll pass through the indigenous village of Supai, see Fifty Foot Falls and Navajo Falls before you reach the focal point of your journey, stunningly beautiful Havasu Falls.
 If Havasu Falls was all you saw on the trip, it would be worth it, but there are two more magnificent waterfalls beyond Havasu.

-Can you do the Havasupai Hike in a Day?
+Can You do the Hike in a Day?

 What it Costs to Hike Havasupai